 Sometimes a cement coat is what prevents you from moving towards a simple goal.
 It is what prevents others to see you.
 You can always set some bigger objective along the way.
 But start with something simple, one number, one material thing, one thing you can measure.
 Then work your butt off to get it, making friends and supporters along the way to share encouragements and wonder.

 How are you freeing yourself from the cement coat?

-Share your insights, gains, achievements, losses, and ways you’ve overcome obstacles, alone or with help, by dropping me a note!
+Share your insights, gains, achievements, losses, and ways you’ve overcome obstacles, alone or with help, and by all means, if I got it totally wrong, drop me a note!